Orthogonal Dice: Background

-\begin{thm}[Random measure PLT] The sequence of thinned discrete uniform random measures $(N_{m,n}^a)$ converges in distribution (converges weakly) to the Poisson random measure $N$, that is, \end{thm} \begin{proof} The result follows from the unique determination of law by the Laplace functional \eqref{eq:laplace} and Theorem~\ref{thm:main}. \end{proof}
+\begin{thm}[Random measure PLT] Assume the hypotheses of Theorem~\ref{thm:main}.
+Then the sequence of thinned discrete uniform random measures $(N_{m,n}^a)$ converges in distribution (converges weakly) to the Poisson random measure $N$, that is, \end{thm} \begin{proof} The result follows from the unique determination of law by the Laplace functional \eqref{eq:laplace} and Theorem~\ref{thm:main}. \end{proof}